bluez/bluer/bluer/README.md

     * support for classic Bluetooth (BR/EDR)
     * stream oriented
     * async IO interface with `AsyncRead` and `AsyncWrite` support
+* Bluetooth Mesh
+    * provision and join networks
+    * send and receive messages
 * database of assigned numbers
     * manufacturer ids
     * service classes, GATT services, characteristics and descriptors
-* Bluetooth Mesh
-    * Provision and join networks
-    * Send and receive messages

 Currently, some classic Bluetooth (BR/EDR) functionality is missing.
 However, pull requests and contributions are welcome!